Skip to content

 Continuous Color Mapping

-When you select a continuous annotation, values are mapped to a color gradient.
+When you select a continuous feature, values are mapped to a color gradient.

 Continuous coloring example